Grūtas Park: Exposition

 The exposition, consisting of 86 statues by 46 different sculptors, is organized into spheres.
 Each of the statues features a Soviet or socialist activist, many of them ethnic Lithuanians.
 The Totalitarian Sphere features sculptures of the main Communist leaders and thinkers, including Vladimir Lenin, Joseph Stalin, and Karl Marx.
 The Terror Sphere is dedicated to sculptures of founders of the Communist Party of Lithuania (Zigmas Aleksa-Angarietis, Vincas Mickevičius-Kapsukas) and officers of the Red Army (Feliksas Baltušis-Žemaitis, Ieronim Uborevich).
 It also has a sculpture of Felix Dzerzhinsky, the organizer of the Red Terror.

 The Soviet Sphere includes sculptures of the four leaders of Lithuanian Communists, executed in the aftermath of the 1926 Lithuanian coup d'état, and activists of the Lithuanian–Soviet War of 1918–1919.
 The Red Sphere is dedicated to Soviet partisans, including Marytė Melnikaitė.
-The Occupation and Death Spheres showcase the brutal side the Soviet regime, including mass deportations and suppression of the Lithuanian partisans.
-The 20 hectares of the park area is reminiscent of severe Siberia conditions with its guard towers, fragments of concentration camps and other elements of Soviet repression.
+The Occupation and Death Spheres showcases the brutal side the Soviet regime, including mass deportations and suppression of the Lithuanian partisans.
+The 20 hectares of the park area is reminiscent of severe Siberian conditions with its guard towers, fragments of concentration camps and other elements of Soviet repression.

 According to The Economist, "As countries grapple with their unsavoury pasts and consider the rightful place of their controversial monuments, the park offers an alternative model to museums or destruction."